run-llama/llama_index/README.md

 ## 🚀 Overview

 #### Context
-- LLM's are a phenomenonal piece of technology for knowledge generation and reasoning.
+- LLMs are a phenomenonal piece of technology for knowledge generation and reasoning.
-- A big limitation of LLM's is context size (e.g. Davinci's limit is 4096 tokens.
+- A big limitation of LLMs is context size (e.g. OpenAI's `davinci` model for GPT-3 has a [limit](https://openai.com/api/pricing/) of 4096 tokens.
 Large, but not infinite).
-- The ability to feed "knowledge" to LLM's is restricted to this limited prompt size and model weights.
+- The ability to feed "knowledge" to LLMs is restricted to this limited prompt size and model weights.
-- **Thought**: What if LLM's can have access to potentially a much larger database of knowledge without retraining/finetuning?
+- **Thought**: What if LLMs can have access to potentially a much larger database of knowledge without retraining/finetuning?

 #### Proposed Solution
 That's where the **GPT Index** comes in.
-GPT Index is a simple, flexible interface between your external data and LLM's.
+GPT Index is a simple, flexible interface between your external data and LLMs.
 It resolves the following pain points:

 - Provides simple data structures to resolve prompt size limitations.
 - Offers data connectors to your external data sources.